k2view-academy/K2View-Academy/articles/02_fabric_architecture/04_fabric_commands.md

 <h5>GET</h5>
 </td>
 <td valign="top" width="250pxl">
 <p>Brings information for a specific <a href="/articles/01_fabric_overview/02_fabric_glossary.md#lui">LUI</a>, or multiple LUIs of different LUs.
-Fabric checks if the LUI needs to be synced from the source system, syncs the LUI if needed, or brings the latest version of the LUI from Fabric.</p>
+Fabric checks if the LUI needs to be synced from the source system, syncs the LUI if needed, or brings the latest version of the LUI from Fabric.
+Multiple LUIs can run in parallel. </p>
 <p>&nbsp;</p>
 </td>
 <td valign="top" width="300pxl">